stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/CAN/LoopBack/readme.txt

 @par Example Description

-This example provides a description of how to set a communication with the bxCAN in loopback mode.
+This example provides a description of how to set a communication with the CAN in loopback mode.

-The CAN cell first performs a transmission and a reception of a standard data frame by polling at 100 Kbits/s.
+The CAN cell first performs a transmission and a reception of a standard data frame by polling at 125 Kbps.
 The received frame is checked and some LEDs light up to indicate whether the communication was successful.
-Then, an extended data frame is transmitted at 500 Kbits/s.
+Then, an extended data frame is transmitted at 500 Kbps.
 Reception is done in the interrupt handler when the message becomes pending in the FIFO.
 Finally, the LEDs indicate if both transmission and reception have been successful.

+User can select CAN1 or CAN2 cell using the private defines in main.c :

+@code
+#define __CAN1_USED__
+/* #define __CAN2_USED__*/
+@endcode

+@note When using CAN2, please check that your device is Connectivity line.

 @par Directory contents